elixir-dev/workflows/README.md

 We're using the Cytoscape JS package (unless someone has any better ideas).

+sample_flowcharts_for_biotools.zip includes examples of flowcharts in graphviz, used by Jacques van-Helden for training.
+Would be nice to have something like this for navigation in bio.tools (or at least more inspiration).

 ## Plan of Work

 a) Bring cytoscape version up to current stable version